Alfresco/alfresco-js-api/src/api-new/activiti-rest-api/docs/AppdefinitionsApi.md

 Update the content of an existing app

-Imports an app inside an existing app definition and creates a new version&lt;p&gt;Before using any new or updated processes included in the import the app must be (re-)published and deployed.
+Imports an app inside an existing app definition and creates a new version<p>Before using any new or updated processes included in the import the app must be (re-)published and deployed.

 ### Example
 ```javascript